Not sure which award to apply to staff, or what classification level to assign?

 Assigning custom award rules

 To configure the employee, select Custom Payroll Setup and then select the Tag or Tags that apply to them.
-You will also need to assign their base hourly rate in the Base Rate field:

 Other employee profile payroll fields